The Guides and Scouts of Finland: Programme

 The Finnish Scout organization is a nonpolitical, nonsectarian and multilingual organization, as evidenced by the name of the organization itself, using both the Finnish and Swedish languages.
 Its religious neutrality is reflected in the Finnish Scout promise, which begins "I promise to love my God..."

 Scouting is one of the most popular hobbies in Finland.
 To live with nature, act according to its conditions and protecting and honoring it, is one of the cornerstones of Finnish Scouting.
 Another important objective is to learn social abilities.
 Finnish Scouts and Guides learn how to become knowledgeable and active citizens, at ease with other countries and cultures.
 Finnish Scouting culture itself includes wearing a unique skullcap hat called a väiski as part of the uniform.

-In this country of thousands of lakes and abundance of green forests, hikes and camps are a vital part of Scouting.
-Outdoor activities, winter camps and skiing tours greatly test the knowledge and skills of the Scouts.
+Finland contains thousands of lakes and an abundance of forests.
+Hiking and camping are a vital part of Scouting.
+Outdoor activities, winter camps and skiing tours test the knowledge and skills of the Scouts.

 All groups plan and execute their own programs and emphasize special interests.
 Community involvement and service to help members become active, responsible members of society are stressed in the program.

 Sea Scouts carry out many kinds of activities related to sailing and undergo an extensive training program in seamanship, with an emphasis on safety.
 They have large on-the-water gatherings every year and a Sea Scout camp every four years.

 The Finnish Scouts have close international ties with Scouts in other countries, particularly Scandinavian countries.
 They have also expanded its international connections to Russia through youth exchanges between the two countries.
 Scouts in Finland are actively involved in development projects in Africa and have raised funds for the immunization program for Nepal.